 - Walnuts – Besides being a tasty snack, walnuts are packed with healthy omega-3 oils.
 A study in the Journal of Agricultural and Food Chemistry said that walnuts may help prevent liver damage.

 Algae and seaweeds may also be helpful in detoxifying the body from alcohol and drugs.

 SIGNS OF LIVER TOXICITY

 Maybe you’re already past the point of trying to maintain a healthy liver, due to chronic heavy drinking.
-You may need alcohol detox.
+You may need alcohol detox Florida.
 On the other hand, how do you know if your liver is damaged from alcohol?
 Signs of liver toxicity are pretty specific, although some can be characteristic of other medical conditions or diseases as well.
 According to the Mayo Clinic, common signs of liver damage include:

 - Jaundice, which is yellowing of the skin and eyes